 Harley-Davidson’s success is partly built on the effectiveness of its corporate social responsibility (CSR) strategies in addressing stakeholders’ needs and interests.
 Based on Archie Carroll’s theory of corporate social responsibility, stakeholders are individuals or groups that affect and are affected by the business.
 In Harley-Davidson’s case, stakeholders significantly influence customers’ perception about the company and its brand and products.
 The firm must address stakeholders’ interests.
 These interests serve as a reflection of Harley-Davidson’s target customers’ concerns.
 Through appropriate corporate social responsibility programs, Harley-Davidson satisfies its stakeholders’ interests.
 In turn, these stakeholders provide adequate support to ensure the company’s resilience and competitiveness.

-Based on Archie Carroll’s theory of corporate social responsibility (CSR), a stakeholder analysis of Harley-Davidson’s corporate social responsibility programs shows focus on the company’s contributions to customers’ mobility and community development.
+Based on Archie Carroll’s theory of corporate social responsibility (CSR), a stakeholder analysis of Harley-Davidson’s corporate responsibility programs shows focus on the company’s contributions to customers’ mobility and community development.
 In addition, Harley-Davidson’s CSR programs satisfy stakeholders’ interests regarding business sustainability.

 Harley-Davidson’s Stakeholder Groups & CSR Initiatives